snaplet/docs-old/docs/04-references/data-operations/05-generate.md

 :::note Nullable Relationships

-Forgein keys are used to determine the relationships between tables.
-Because circular relationships can occur, Snaplet will not generate data for nullable relationships (Forgein keys, where the foreign key can be null).
+Foreign keys are used to determine the relationships between tables.
+Because circular relationships can occur, Snaplet will not generate data for nullable relationships (Foreign keys, where the foreign key can be null).

 :::